abhimanyu911/abhimanyu911/README.md

 <h1> Hello, I’m Abhimanyu <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> </h1>

 - 🤠 I have a BTech in Electronics and Communication Engineering, with a minor in Data Science, and am looking for exciting research/project collaborations in the field of Machine Learning
-- 🤠 I am a current MS ECE student at UCLA
+- 🤠 I am a current MS+PhD ECE student at UCLA
 - 🥼 Current Graduate Student Researcher at the [QLMC](https://light-matter.seas.ucla.edu/) lab - I work at the intersection of Ultrafast Optics and Machine Learning !
 - 🥼 Ex-Research Intern @ University of Zielona Góra, Poland.
 - 🥼 Ex-Research Intern @ Indian Institute of Technology, Goa, India.